Welcome to the Church of the Transfiguration Blue Mountain Lake, NY

 As beautiful as this region is and as important as it is as an unequaled environmental reserve, many of the people of Hamilton County suffer from extreme poverty similar to that experienced by people living through the Great Depression of the 1930s.

-Please prayerful consider a donation to the Church of the Transfiguration so we may continue these important outreach and support efforts.
-You may make an online donation HERE.
+Please prayerfully consider a donation to the Church of the Transfiguration so we may continue these important outreach and support efforts.